apeunit/neueux/README.md

 ![](https://i.imgur.com/WuW4ykq.png)

 # neueux
-neueUX is a platform dedicated to provide UI and UX ressources for blockchain applictaions.
+Neueux is a platform dedicated to provide UI and UX ressources for blockchain applications.

 ## 📄 Project Description